haiflive/orientdb-yii2-connector/README.md

  - gii support(generate ActiveRecord)

 ###### Warning:
-> OrientDB PHP binary protocol has no PDO or Quota methods, this library can bee unsafe
+> OrientDB PHP binary protocol has no PDO or Quota methods, this library can bee unsafe.
+> If you found vulnerability in quota data methods, please send me feedback

 # composer install